 Instead of running wp-cron.php based on site visits, we can set up a Cron task on the hosting server that runs WP Cron at certain intervals.
 Let me show you how to do this.

-Setting up server-sided execution of wp-cron.php at RAIDBOXES
+Configure the server-side execution of wp-cron.php at Raidboxes

-To make your work as easy as possible, the team at RAIDBOXES has built this feature directly into the RB Dashboard.
-You literally need five clicks to set up the server-side execution of WordPress Cron jobs!
-If you're a developer looking to save time, this is one of the easiest things to set up.
+To make your job as easy as possible, the team here at Raidboxes has built this feature right into the RB-Dashboard .
+You literally need five clicks to set up the server-side execution of WordPress cronjobs!
+If you're a developer looking to save time, this is one of the easiest things to do.

 Now you will see all the options for setting your Cron jobs.